gioxx/quick-and-easy-faqs-mod/README.txt

 == Changelog ==

-= 1.3.5.1 =
+= 1.3.6 =
-* Tested for WordPress 5.9.3.
-Introducing FAQs limit (how many FAQs you can display in a page/post).
+* Tested for WordPress 6.0.1
+* Removed a deprecated filter
+* Added author support for FAQs

 = 1.3.5 =
 * Tested for WordPress 5.9.2